yiyangli-okta/mac/README.md

 # Strap

-Ensures that a new or existing Mac has necessary development software.
+Ensures that a new or existing Mac has the necessary tools for developing software at Okta.

 To run it: